Summer Programs Descriptions

 Age Range: College Freshmen–Seniors

 Program Description: Members of under represented groups in Tennessee have a distinct opportunity to learn for life.
-The Tennessee Institutes for Pre-Professionals (TIP), commonly referred to as the Tennessee Pre-Health Science Fellowship Program, offers this opportunity to residents of Tennessee who wish to pursue a career in medicine, dentistry, pharmacy or veterinary medicine.
+The Tennessee Institutes for Pre-Professionals (TIP), commonly referred to as the Tennessee Pre-Health Science Fellowship Program, is for residents of Tennessee who wish to pursue a career in medicine, dentistry, pharmacy or allied health.
 TIP offers year-round advice, support, and activities designed to assist students in realizing their career goals.
 TIP is a State effort with participation by all the State's public colleges.
-TIP's ultimate goal is to increase the representation and active participation of groups underrepresented in health professions training and practice.
+TIP's ultimate purpose is to increase the representation and active participation of groups underrepresented in health professions training and practice.

 For further information call (901) 448-8772 or toll free (800) 998-8654.